Rangemaster Overheating Component or Burning Food Residue

 Steps to check:

-• Inspect cavity: Once cool, check for food or grease on elements or oven base.
+• Inspect cavity: Once cool, check for food or grease on the elements or oven base.
 Clean thoroughly with appropriate oven cleaner.

-• Rear inspection: Remove the rear panel and inspect wiring for signs of overheating or melted insulation.
+• Rear inspection: Remove the rear panel and inspect the wiring for signs of overheating or melted insulation.
 Repair or replace damaged wiring.

 • Ventilation: Ensure vents are not blocked and that the cooling fan operates correctly.